NuGet/Home/designs/Prerelease-Option.md

 ## Goals

-Add an option to the command `add package` to enable installing latest prerelease version.
+Allow dotnet CLI users to install the latest version of a NuGet package, including prerelease versions.
+This can be accomplished by adding an option to the existing command `add package` that enables installing the last version, including prerelease versions.

 ## Non-Goals